 Athelstan Museum is enormously grateful to The Julia and Hans Rausing Trust for its support in enabling The Friends of Athelstan Museum to buy the Moravian Church in Malmesbury.

 This is an historic building in a grave state of disrepair.
-Thanks to the Trust, it has become a valuable resource for the museum, which will enable it to grow and provide provision for increased educational outreach programmes for primary and secondary children and for specific educational events for adults.FOR MORE INFORMATION PLEASE VISIT THE ATHELSTAN MUSEUM WEBSITE
+Thanks to the Trust, it has become a valuable resource for the museum, which will enable it to grow and provide provision for increased educational outreach programmes for primary and secondary children and for specific educational events for adults.VIEW OUR PAGE ON THE THE ATHELSTAN MUSEUM

 The Black Sea MAP seeks to further understanding of the origins of the Black Sea boundaries and how sea level change impacted early mankind.
 Did the waters flood into the Black Sea causing significant disruption, or was the rise one over many decades and centuries?

 The expedition is the largest underwater archaeological of its kind with the purpose of mapping submerged ancient landscapes.
 The Project was conceived by Hans K Rausing who established the Expedition and Education Foundation to commission the project.
 The Foundation’s work is funded by The Julia and Hans Rausing Trust.For more information please visit our black sea map page